TZstatsADS/Spring2020-Project4-group6/README.md

 	+ Tianning Yu
 	+ Ziyun Liu

 + Project summary: Our goal is to compare two algorithms for recommender system.
-Specifically, we implement and compare the performance of Stochastic Gradient Descent and Probabilistic Matrix Factorization after the postprocessing of Kernel Ridge Regression.
+Specifically, we implement, compare and evaluate the performance of Stochastic Gradient Descent and Probabilistic Matrix Factorization after the postprocessing of Kernel Ridge Regression.

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.